 - 100% Uptime – The blockchain is always running, meaning zero downtime for dapps.
 No crashes.

 - Easier to Implement – Developers wanting to take advantage of blockchain technology do not need to create a new blockchain.
 The framework is there, saving dapp creators a ton of time and effort spent creating a potentially subpar framework.
 In order to run on this decentralized network, dapps just pay transaction fees.

 Building a global community.

-Unless you bought Bitcoin (BTC) back in 2011 for approx. US$1.00, many new holders of small amounts of Bitcoin now cannot buy whole coins, instead they purchase fractions of a coin up to 8 decimals.
-Eg. If you want to buy US$100 worth of Bitcoin you would receive 0.01078399 of a Bitcoin. (based on BTC price of US$9,273 on 28th April 2018).
+Unless you bought Bitcoin Core (BTC) back in 2011 for approx. US$1.00, many new holders of small amounts of Bitcoin now cannot buy whole coins – unless of course you are super rich! – instead they purchase fractions of a coin up to 8 decimals.

 Ultimately this mass adoption is expected to create significant demand for BTC1 and offer first round investors a grass roots opportunity in project and token growth, as well as to be part of a savvy, cosmopolitan global community.